thevilledev/vault-plugin-secrets-vercel/README.md

       - name: Deploy Project Artifacts to Vercel
         run: vercel deploy --prebuilt --token=${{ steps.secrets.outputs.VERCEL_TOKEN }}
 ```

-## Scope
+## Project scope

-Currently this project is scoped for personal (or "Hobby") and "Pro" Vercel accounts.
+Currently this project is scoped for "Hobby" and "Pro" Vercel accounts.
 This means you can create tokens that:

-- Hobby: have *full admin level access* to your Vercel account
+- Hobby: have *full admin level access* to your Vercel account.
-- Pro: Project-level access only, when token creation is provided with the Token ID parameter
+- Pro: have project-level access only.
+Applicable when token creation request is provided with the Token ID parameter.

 Enterprise plan features, such as these, are currently scoped out:

 - Granular token-specific permissions

-Reason is, I don't have an Enterprise plan at hand.
+I don't have an Enterprise plan at hand.
 Contributions are welcome, of course!

 ## Getting started